 How much important is the awareness as a tool to improve diagnostic interventions?

 Large-scale community awareness plays a critical role towards improving accessibility to diagnosis, treatment, and standards of care for any lifelong disease like hemophilia and should be the number one priority for governments and other stakeholders involved in the provision of care.
-It is also important to continuously sensitize the medical community regarding the importance of timely suspicion and diagnosis so that the disorder can be diagnosed early at a younger age as many of these severe hemophilics if started early on routine factor replacement have the high probability to lead a normal life and grow into healthy adults.
+It is also important to continuously sensitize the medical community regarding the importance of timely suspicion and diagnosis so that the disorder can be diagnosed early at a younger age as many of these severe hemophilics if started early on routine factor replacement have the high probability to lead a normal life and grow into healthy adult.

 “The future answer to hemophilia cure could lie in ‘gene therapy’ which has been a subject of active research over the past decade globally and now even in India.
 The ultimate goal of gene therapy is the replacement of a defective gene sequence with a corrected version to eliminate disease for the lifetime of the patient.”